lbittarello/Microeconometrics.jl/docs/src/contributing.md

     obj.β =  (v' * x) \ (v' * y)
 end
 ```
 Notice the internal utilities `getvector` and `getmatrix`.
 Their first argument is a `Microdata` or a model structure.
 The following arguments are the model components of interest.
 You can request several components from `getmatrix` at once.
-For example, IV needs
-`x = getmatrix(obj, :treatment, :control)`
-and `z = getmatrix(obj, :instrument, :control)`.
+For example, IV needs `x = getmatrix(obj, :treatment, :control)` and `z = getmatrix(obj, :instrument, :control)`.
 A single matrix is returned in all cases.

 !!! warning

     `getvector` and `getmatrix` return views into the underlying data matrix.
 You should never modify their output, as you would irremediably alter the data.
 If you need to perform an in-place operation, make a copy beforehand.

 OLS does not require nonlinear optimization.
-If your estimator needs it,
-you can use the tools of [*Optim*](http://julianlsolvers.github.io/Optim.jl/stable/).
+If your estimator needs it, you can use the tools of [*Optim.jl*](http://julianlsolvers.github.io/Optim.jl/stable/).
 See the implementation of `Logit` for an example.

 We must now define `score` and `jacobian`.
 These functions are the building blocks of the variance estimator.
 The score is the vector of moment conditions.
-For OLS, it is −xᵢ (yᵢ − xᵢ'β) (the derivative of the objective function).
-`score` should return the matrix of score vectors (in row form).
+For OLS, it is −xᵢ (yᵢ − xᵢ'β) (the derivative of the objective function). `score` should return the matrix of score vectors in row form.
 The Jacobian matrix is the derivative of the moment conditions.
-For OLS, it is xᵢ'xᵢ. `jacobian` should return the weighted sum of Jacobians
-(i.e., the expected Jacobian × the number of observations).
+For OLS, it is xᵢ xᵢ'. `jacobian` should return the weighted sum of Jacobians (i.e., the expected Jacobian × the number of observations).
 ```julia
 function score(obj::OLS)
     x = copy(getmatrix(obj, :control))